 Does my website look good?
-Do I think customers would want to come back?
+Do I think customers would want to return?

 Can people understand my website interface?
 Do I need to make adjustments?

-The answers to these questions can vary significantly, but they nonetheless clarify one key aspect: UX design and UI design are distinct but conjoined qualities.
+The answers to these questions can vary significantly.
+However, they clarify one key aspect.
+Which is that UX design and UI design are distinct but conjoined qualities.

 2. UX Design is All About the User

-This might sound a little counterintuitive, but designs that are too ‘user-centric’ can, in fact, be damaging to the organisation instead of helpful.
+This may seem odd, but designs that are too ‘user-centric’ can be damaging to the organization instead of helpful.

 Steve Jobs once said, “It is not the customer’s job to know what they want.”

-Jobs, like many others, was aware that users- in terms of UX- generally don’t know what they’re looking for .
-Hence, it is important to make sure that consumer opinions do not forge myopic UX designs that are largely devoid of the designer’s own creativity.
-The S.M.A.R.T (Specific, Measurable, Actionable, Realistic, and Time-Based) framework is a helpful way for UX designers to brainstorm different angles that can be targeted with their designs.
+Jobs, like many others, was aware that users- in terms of UX- generally don’t know what they’re looking for.
+Hence, it is important to make sure that consumer opinions do not forge myopic UX designs.
+Which are often largely devoid of the designer’s own creativity.
+The S.M.A.R.T framework is a helpful way for UX designers to brainstorm different angles.
+They can be easily targeted with their designs.

-User experience research is still imperative and yields numerous benefits on its own, so companies should not cease to invest in different types of user research methods.
+User experience research is still imperative and yields numerous benefits on its own.
+This is why companies should not cease to invest in different types of user research methods.
 However helpful it might be, its findings should not be treated as gospel.

 3. The More Choice, The Merrier the User

-Research has shown that limiting the choice of an individual is likely to not only make them purchase an item at a store, but is also more likely to leave them satisfied with their overall decision.
+Research has shown that limiting the choice of an individual is likely to not only make them purchase an item at a store.
+It also is more likely to leave them satisfied with their overall decision.

 Having choices is usually good, isn’t it?
 It makes us feel like we’re in control.
 However – especially in terms of UX design – we could not be more wrong.
-Having numerous choices can tend to confuse users and trigger a phenomenon called decision paralysis where the user overthinks their decisions and does not respond at all.
-This results in users leaving your website or application and trying to find one that does not saturate their choices.
+Having numerous choices can tend to confuse users and trigger a phenomenon called decision paralysis.
+It is characterized by the user overthinking their decisions and failing to respond at all.
+This causes users to leave your website or application in search of one that does not oversaturate their options.